 Want a Better Way to Manage Employee Pay?

-Types of Performance-Based Pay
+Types of Performance-Based Compensation

 There are many different ways to create performance-based pay structures.
 Let’s take a look at the two general types of performance-based compensation: